grafana/grafana/docs/sources/enterprise/license/activate-aws-marketplace-license/about-ge-license-through-aws.md

 In each case, you must activate the Grafana Enterprise license purchased in AWS Marketplace to take advantage of Grafana Enterprise observability features.

-The following topics guide you in activating a Grafana Enterprise license for each deployment use cases.

 > To purchase a license directly from Grafana Labs or learn more about other Grafana offerings, [Contact a Grafana Labs representative](https://grafana.com/contact?about=grafana-enterprise).

 ## Before you begin